 The chances are, if you’ve started freelancing early in your career, you probably have a few other roles ahead of you – however much you might enjoy what you’re currently doing.

 Set-aside some of your time each month to start experimenting with your other interests.
 Want to write a book?
-Why not start with a blog?
+Why not start with a blog first?

 Going freelance gave me the freedom to pursue one of my other passions, enterprise education, and this subsequently developed into a completely separate sideline.

 That’s just five of many lessons.
 I’m always keen to hear from fellow freelancers, and to chat to people who are thinking about starting up on their own, so do get in touch.